AFGC WELLNESS STUDIO

 The fascia or connective tissue is really what defines our bodies shape and the ability to move.
 A well functioning and developed network of connective tissue means a healthy, functional, movable and pain free body.Today we know that any kind of rehab or performance training that does not include a fascia training aspect is nowhere near as effective as holistic training concept that includes a strong focus on the development of our connective tissue.

 Imagine we would take away everything from our body that is not fascia.
 Remain would the 3 dimensional structure of the connective tissue reflecting our exact body shape and posture and everything what is within us.
-If you had any injuries or surgeries throughout your life, then these can often be seen within your fascia in form of scar tissue or other irregularities and they all contribute to your current state of fascia and posture.
+If you experienced any injuries or surgeries throughout your life, then these often manifest within your fascia in the form of scar tissue or other irregularities, and they all contribute to your current state of fascia and posture.

-Therefore drinking lot’s of water is very important, but it is not enough!
-We have to make sure the water we drink also gets nicely distributed throughout our fascia.
+Therefore drinking lots of water is very important, but it is not enough!
+We have to ensure that the water we drink gets nicely distributed throughout our fascia.
 Unfortunately this does not just happen while we sit on the couch or in the office.
 If we just drink a lot of water and do nothing then we mostly just increase the amount of times we go to the bathroom.What we need to do in order to get the water into every corner of our fascia is move it there.The good thing is, that it is actually very simple to do that.
 We just need to move and roll our body.

 Source:https: //www.blackroll.com.au/pages/about-fascia